Renee Olstead

-Rebecca Renee Olstead (born June 18, 1989) is an American actress and singer.
+Rebecca Renee Olstead (born June 18, 1989) is an American actress, singer, and marriage and family therapist.
 Active since childhood as an actress, she is best known for her roles on the CBS sitcom Still Standing and on the ABC Family drama The Secret Life of the American Teenager as Madison Cooperstein.
 In addition, she has recorded four studio albums, primarily of jazz music.

 Early life

 Olstead was born in Kingwood, Texas, to Christopher Eric Olstead and Rebecca Lynn Jeffries.
 Olstead is of Norwegian ancestry.
 She also attended Centre Stage theatrical school and is mentioned on their website's list of alumni.